Aboriginal Art Styles

 Cross Hatching

-Common in Northern Australia and known also as Rarrk paintings, these works are believed to hold great spirit and power through the crossing of fine lines...
+A style common in Northern Australia and known also as Rarrk paintings.
+These works are believed to hold great spirit and power through the crossing of fine lines...

 Painting by Sarrita King with a large dotted concentric circle